sbgrid/data-capture-module/doc/installation.md

 # Installation Instructions

 The DCM is designed to work on linux systems, and should work on most unixes.
-For non-development work, CentOS 6 is *strongly recommended*.
+For non-development work, CentOS 6 or CentOS 7 are *strongly recommended*.
 Other versions and distributions should work, but you should know what you're doing.

 *This DCM creates OS accounts - install it on a stand-alone, disposable system*